-- Using the interactions listed in the above bullet, the proponent should also consider the following in their assessments: - ✓ the cultural value or importance associated with traditional uses or areas affected by the project (e.g. values or attributes of the area that make it important as a place for inter-generational teaching of language or traditional practices, communal gatherings, integrity of preferred traditional practice areas); - ✓ how timing of project activities (e.g. construction, blasting, discharges) have the potential to interact with the timing of traditional practices, and any potential effects resulting from overlapping periods; - ✓ how environmental effects to lands and resources could affect the use and associated activities; - ✓ consideration of the regional context for traditional use, and the value of the project area in that regional context, including alienation of lands from traditional use; and - ✓ an assessment of the potential to return affected areas to pre-project conditions to support traditional practices (including the identification of end land use goals). - Other effects of changes to the environment on groups should be reflected as necessary.
+- ✓ consideration of the regional context for traditional use, and the value of the project area in that regional context, including alienation of lands from traditional use; and - ✓ an assessment of the potential to return affected areas to pre-project conditions to support traditional practices (including the identification of end land use goals). - Other effects of changes to the environment on Indigenous groups should be reflected as necessary.

-The proponent is expected to provide mitigation measures for effects of changes to the environment on Indigenous peoples pursuant to section 5 (1)(c) of CEAA, 2012 (see Part 2, Section 7.4 of these guidelines).
+The proponent is expected to provide mitigation measures for effects of changes to the environment on Aboriginal peoples pursuant to section 5 (1)(c) of CEAA 2012 (see Part 2, Section 7.4 of these guidelines).

-7.3.5.
+7.3.7.
 Other valued components that may be affected as a result of a federal decision or due to effects on federal lands, another province or outside Canada